 When you leave Police, you will be paid the balance of your member’s account and your employer’s account if you have one.
 The benefit is the same whatever the reason for your leaving.
 Reasons include retirement, resignation, dismissal, redundancy or medical disengagement.
 It’s up to you to claim your benefit if you leave Police.
 You can do this by completing a Leaving form and returning it to Payroll.

 Leaving your money in the scheme

 You don’t have to withdraw your savings when you leave Police.
 You can choose to remain in the scheme as a retained member.
 It’s a good option if you’re happy with the way your savings are invested and don’t need them straight away.
-You won’t be able to make contributions, but you will continue to receive investment returns.
-You can change your investment strategy at any time.
+Read more here.

 Transferring to another scheme